efwoods/personal-blog/README.md

-# spline-react-example
+# Spline React Example

-An example of using spline & react to create an application.
+An example of creating a spline & react application.